Automattic/vip-quickstart/HACKING.md

 ## Structure

 * bin - Scripts
-* logs - Reserved for a shared directory with the VM that gets mapped to `/var/log`
 * puppet - All Puppet manifests, modules, and template
 * wbin - Short for Windows bin.
 Windows ports of the scripts necessary for VIP Quickstart.
 * www - The web root, this is where all WordPress files live.